codetony25/react-redux-starter-boilerplate/README.md

 - [ ] Redux Sega Middleware
 - [ ] ImmutableJS
 - [ ] Testing (Mocha -Recommended by Redux, Enzyme - By Airbnb)

+MobX (https://github.com/mobxjs/mobx) also formerly known as Mobservable is gaining a lot of attention and can be scaled for large applications.
+It has also solved problems that Redux has.
+I will think about adding this.

 Suggestions are welcome!